Sweet Potato Kale Hash Recipe With a Fried Egg

 - Heat 4 tablespoons of extra virgin olive oil in a large skillet (or saucepan!) over medium heat.

-- Once hot, add in the finely diced sweet potatoes, finely sliced shallot, cumin, paprika, red pepper flakes, and season very generously with Kosher salt and freshly ground black pepper.
+- Once hot, add in the finely diced sweet potatoes, finely sliced shallot, cumin, paprika, and red pepper flakes, and season very generously with Kosher salt and freshly ground black pepper.

 - Cook mixture, stirring occasionally, until sweet potatoes are cooked through and tender, about 15-18 minutes.